aNewUsernameToMake/random-number-guessing-game/README.md

 # random-number-guessing-game
-a very good project for beginners, made changes as u want.
+a perfect project for beginners, make changes as you want.